 A stylish alternative to a talking wrist watch is a ladies talking watch pendant.
 It's easy to put on and easy to take off and there is no concern as to whether it will fit.

 The attractive necklace can be worn with any outfit.
-Every hour you will get a time announcement.
+A bright white background with bold black contrasting numbers makes it easy to read.
 If you like the added feature of an alarm, this watch has that too.

 A large face with big numbers make this men's talking watch easy to see and hear.